SamZhang02/Minerva-Assistant/README.md

 ## Configurations

-Add your desired courses' CRN and the timeout duration between every round of registration in `config.json`.
+Add your desired courses' CRN and the timeout duration (milliseconds) between every round of registration in `config.json`.

 ## Running